 In Memoriam: Charles A. Szybist (1928-2021)

 Charles A. Szybist a 67 year member of the Lycoming Law Association, died on Feb.
 3, 2021.
+He was remembered in a special session of the Lycoming County Court of Common Pleas on June 15, 2021.
+Read the transcript of the court session.

 Charles Alfred Szybist, 92, of 1316 Walnut St, passed away on Wednesday, Feb.
 3, 2021 after contracting COVID-19.
 He spent his last days in the Valley View Nursing Center and died with his family at his side.